davidavdav/GaussianMixtures.jl/README.md

 Speaker recognition methods
 ----------------------------

-The following methods are used in speaker- and language recogntion, they may eventually move to another module.
+The following methods are used in speaker- and language recognition, they may eventually move to another module.

 ```julia
 stats(gmm::GMM, x::Array, order=2; parallel=true, llhpf=false)